2017-2018 LEGISLATIVE SESSION

 The committee may introduce a bill germane to any subject within the proper consideration of the committee in the same manner as any member.
 A committee bill shall contain the signatures of all of the members of the committee.
 A committee may amend into a bill related provisions germane to the subject and embraced within the title and, with the consent of the author, may constitute that bill a committee bill.
 SR23(a)(b)

-In all cases not provided for by these rules, the Senate Rules, or the Joint Rules, or by statute, the authority shall be Mason’s Manual.
+In all cases not provided for by these rules, the Senate Rules, or the Joint Rules of the Senate and Assembly, or statute, the authority shall be the latest edition of Mason’s Manual.
 SR21.5(p)

 SENATOR JIM BEALL